ferrilab/bitvec/doc/ptr/BitPtr.md

 structure, rather than an encoding of a `*Bit` raw pointer, because it contains more information than can be packed into such a pointer.
-Furthermore, it can uphold the same requirements and guarantees that the rest of the crate demands, whereäs a raw pointer cannot.
+Furthermore, it can uphold the same requirements and guarantees that the rest of the crate demands, whereas a raw pointer cannot.

 ## Original